 The Astral Plane

-Belsebuub states that people are normally not conscious of these parallel dimensions, but that it is possible to experience them directly under certain circumstances, such as when the physical body is asleep or during near-death experiences (NDEs).
+Belsebuub stated that people are normally not conscious of these parallel dimensions, but that it is possible to experience them directly under certain circumstances, such as when the physical body is asleep or during near-death experiences (NDEs).